---

 ### Which plugin is best for a Java codebase?

-Diffblue Cover is the strongest for Java/JVM unit-test generation specifically — it's purpose-built for the JVM and integrates with CI to grow unit coverage rapidly.
-Pair it with an agent-native E2E plugin (Shiplight) for the user-flow layer, since Diffblue is unit-only.
-Qodo is a multi-language alternative if you want PR-workflow-aligned generation across Java plus other languages.
+Diffblue Cover is purpose-built for JVM unit-test generation and integrates with CI to grow coverage quickly.
+Pair it with an agent-native E2E plugin for the user-flow layer, since Diffblue is unit-only.
+Qodo is the multi-language alternative if you want PR-aligned generation.

 ### Are coding-agent test-generation plugins production-ready in 2026?

-Yes for most categories.
-Unit generation (Diffblue, Qodo), agent-native E2E (Shiplight), no-code E2E (testRigor, Functionize), and mutation testing (Stryker) are all in production use.
-The reliable pattern is "the plugin generates, a human reviews intent before merge" — fully autonomous test acceptance without review is still emerging.
+Yes for most categories: unit generation, agent-native E2E, the open-source agent tooling, and mutation testing are all in production use.
+The reliable pattern is the plugin generates and a human reviews intent before merge.
 See [what is agentic QA testing](/blog/what-is-agentic-qa-testing).